 - Consume whatever you reheat in the same day.
 Don't return reheated mollejas to the fridge.

-- Cool the guineitos y mollejas completely.
+- Cool the guineitos and mollejas completely.

 - Transfer them to a freezer-safe container.